terry-citrix/repo-package-manager/README.md

 ## Why not use an existing Package Manager Repository?
 The biggest reason is typically because you wish to distribute an SDK or some other type of library that is not open-source.
 The development of package managers came about mostly as a result of the open-source community, to easily share and distribute their creations.
 Sometimes enterprises, even those who contribute to (and create) open-source projects, also need to distribute binaries without the source code for legal or other reasons.

 Not all public package manager repositories allow closed-source binaries to be distributed from their repository.
+Others do, but have other problems such as [requiring authentication](https://github.community/t/download-from-github-package-registry-without-authentication/14407/110).

 ## Why use a Code Repo as a Package Manager Repository?
 Public source code repositories, such as github.com and others, offer a convenient way to make available source code and other artifacts.
 They are increasingly being used for other purposes as well, such as for documentation, meeting notes, wikis, bug tracking, release binaries, and anything else that is tangentially related to code.